 Dublin, who enjoyed a reasonably prolific career for teams including Coventry City, Aston Villa and Norwich City, has previously said he has always been a percussionist.

-“One day I decided to go to a hardware store,” he said.
+“One day I decided to go to a hardware store,” the 50-year-old said.
 “I picked up six pieces of wood, a hammer and nails, and built a box.

 “It probably sounded useless at the time but it’s taken me to where I am today.”